lerajla/independent_countries_population_/README.md

-# Istruzioni per installare il progetto
+# Instructions for installing the project

 - Clone the project using the comand "git clone https://github.com/lerajla/independent_countries_population.git"